 Your Current Field Service Routing Software Is Too Difficult to Use

-Sometimes efficient reroutes are impossible because the underlying technology is too slow to make it easy—sometimes rerouting is a challenge simply because of the user interface of the software.
+Sometimes efficient reroutes are impossible because the underlying technology is too slow to make it easy—sometimes rerouting is a challenge simply because of the user interface of the field service scheduling app.
 The same goes for tasks like territory planning that also involve complex parameters.
 If you need to bring in a team of outside consultants just to use your own field service routing and management software, you’re setting yourself up for unnecessary challenges.

 Intuitive UX isn’t just a nice-to-have these days.
 Increasingly, it’s a practical necessity for making sure your teams can actually get the most out of the functionality you’re paying for.
 The greater the capabilities your solution offers, the more value you get out of ensuring that your staff can actually leverage those capabilities to the fullest.
 If your current solution doesn’t make it easy to adjust routes, visualize cost projections, create sales territories, communicate with customers and drivers, and find the right data at the right time, it might be time to invest in a solution that does.